tarwn/lessthandot-hugo/blogs/content/posts/2011-04-21-use-ddl-triggers-to-track.md

   - triggers

 ---
-Someone wanted to know when and by who a certain table was dropped, I told the person that you can do this with a DDL trigger.Wouldn&#8217;t it be nice if you could track exactly all the DDL statements that were executed on a table in your database?
+Someone wanted to know when and by who a certain table was dropped, I told the person that you can do this with a DDL trigger.Wouldn't it be nice if you could track exactly all the DDL statements that were executed on a table in your database?
 Well, you can by using DDL Triggers, DDL Triggers were added in SQL Server 2005.

 DDL triggers are a special kind of trigger that fire in response to Data Definition Language (DDL) statements.
 They can be used to perform administrative tasks in the database such as auditing and regulating database operations.
 A DDL trigger can be created on the database level or on the server level.
 In this post I will create a database level DDL trigger that will listen for the ALTER TABLE command.